npoggi/databricks-cli/README.rst

 ------------

 -  Python Version > 2.7.9
--  Python 3 is not supported
+-  Python 3 is not supported (use pip2.7 to install on python 3 systems)

 Installation
 ---------------